 Hiba is interested in speaking to students about how to maximize the Princeton experience in a virtual environment.

 Ms. Elbuluk was an architecture major at Princeton and a member of Cannon Dial Elm and Whitman College.
 After college, she worked in sales and trading at Goldman Sachs, where she had previously interned, then went onto working at a seven person consumer tech startup, followed by working for a large retailer.

-Mr. Falk is interested in speaking with students about legal careers serving nonprofits.
+Ms. Femenia is interested in speaking with first generation students about future careers in consulting and finance.

 Ms. Femenia joined Accenture Strategy consulting immediately after graduation and worked for four years in the Retail and Consumer group, consulting for a variety of large companies.

 Afterwards, she attended Columbia Business School in New York City from 2005-2007, and then went to work at McKinsey & Company where she continued to focus on Retail, Luxury and Consumer goods consulting.